-Volcanoes are a powerful force of nature we can’t control.
-That’s why it’s good that you can control what travel insurance cover you purchase if you’re going to a country with active volcanos.
+Volcanoes are a powerful force of nature you can’t control, but you can purchase travel insurance if you’re going to a country with active volcanos.
 This page will explain what travel insurance for volcanic eruptions is, what it covers and how it could save you money.

 Travel insurance that covers volcanic eruptions reimburses some of your financial losses if an eruption sends your travel plans into a tailspin.
 This type of cover comes standard in some travel insurance policies; for other policies, you may need to purchase it as an add-on.